RADeveloping/chickadeeinvest/README.md

 For example: `SACompanyController`

-For each controller there is also a accompanying model in the `/Models` directory.
+For each controller there is also an accompanying model in the `/Models` directory.

 To make changes the views, simply go to `/View/{ControllerName}` directory and select the corresponding .cshtml file you would like to edit.
+The page uses regular HTML but with the ability to use c# code.

 The pages use bootstrap, so updating them should be fairly simple.